 Okay, Mom.
 So, you dropped her off at home?

 No meeting tonight.
 I’m going to talk some sense into this woman.
 She needs to be careful with her money.
 It’s foolishness.

 Okay, so you’re not going to the meeting.
 Wait.
 Ingrid’s in the car with you.
 You have Bluetooth in the car.
 It’s reading your texts aloud, right?

 Yeah.
 I don’t talk behind anyone’s back.
 I believe in being direct.

 You’re telling me?
-I’m not exactly new Mom.
-Clarissa shook her head.
+I’m not exactly new to this Mom.
+Clarissa rubbed her forehead.
+I can’t stay on too long.
 I’m waiting for my uber.

 So, you’re not taking the subway.
 Good.
 I don’t know how you do it nowadays.
 I took the subway back in the sixties, it was kinda nice then.